Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 > - Resource Group
 > - Azure Blob Storage (ADLS Gen2)
 > - Azure Cosmos DB account (1 database with 1000 RUs autoscale shared with 4 collections, and 3 containers with dedicated RUs) with Analytical Store enabled
-> - Azure Event Hub standard
+> - Azure Event Hubs standard
 > - Azure Kubernetes Service (AKS)
 > - Azure Application Insights
-> - Azure OpenAI
+> - Azure OpenAI Service
-> - Synapse Workspace (public access enabled)
+> - Azure Synapse Workspace (public access enabled)
 >
-> This setup will provision the Ingestion pipeline and supporting components in the Synapse workspace created in the previous step.
+> This setup will provision the Ingestion pipeline and supporting components in the Azure Synapse workspace created in the previous step.
 >
 > Resources Created:
 > - Linked Services for:
 >   - Azure Blob Storage
 >   - Azure Cosmos DB
 > - Source/Sink datasets for the ingestion process
-> - Pipeline for ingesting sample data into Cosmos DB Containers
+> - Pipeline for ingesting sample data into Azure Cosmos DB Containers

 ## Ingest Sample Data

-This will require logging into the Azure portal and accessing the Synapse workspace.
+This will require logging into the Azure portal and accessing the Azure Synapse workspace.

 1. Log into the Azure Synapse workspace in Synapse Studio.
 2. Locate the **Initial-Ingestion** pipeline in the **Integrate** section in the side menu.